Ali00Ghanad/Simple-Projects/FAQs-Project/README.md

 # FAQ Project
-a simple project from Frontend Mentor for practice and and learning how to make a dropdown menu :D
+Project (1) : a simple project from Frontend Mentor for practice and and learning how to make a dropdown :D
+- it's not my first exercise ! it's the first one that i decide to share...